cmu-sei/crucible/docs/blueprint/index.md

 1. Navigate to the **Events** tab.
 2. Select the desired event to be deleted and click on the **Trash Can** icon next to the event.

+*Search For an Event*

+To search for a specific event, follow these steps:

+1. Navigate to the **Events** tab.
+2. Click on the **Search Bar** and type the name of the desired event.

 #### Exercise View

-After making all the necessary edits, the "Exercise View" tab will recompile all the information added during the edits and display it to the users in an organized view.
-Here, users will be able to see all the information from the MSEL and be able to locate if anything is wrong or missing.

-With this organized view, users will be able to understand the important key factors of the MSEL, as well as provide an on-the-fly view to access and see any edits done to the MSEL.

-Additionally, the Exercise View allows participants to be on track of current and future events to be executed during an exercise.
+Whereas the Events tab is for MSEL Owners and Content Developers to add, edit, and delete MSEL events, the Exercise View tab is meant to be used to allow participants to access MSEL events on-the-fly in a read-only format.
+This will allow the trackiing of current and future events to be executed during an exercise.

 ![Blueprint Exercise View OE](../assets/img/blueprintExerciseView-v2.png)